wultra/powerauth-webflow/docs/Web-Flow-1.5.0.md

 Due to migration to Spring Authorization Server, the OAuth clients need to be reconfigured.

 The OAuth 2.1 client registration corresponds to existing records in table `oauth_client_details`.
-You can update the configuration below with any necessary customization.
+You can update the configuration based on the sample configuration below with any required customization.

 Sample configuration: